TheJacksonLaboratory/imaging-applications-documentation/workshop_materials.md

 ## Software tools workshops

 ### Introduction to CellProfiler

+[CellProfiler](https://cellprofiler.org) is a Python-based software package focused on image processing and analysis.
+This workshop serves as an introduction to the software and covers key concept such as projects, modules, and pipelines, as well as building and testing pipelines.

 [Workshop slide-deck](https://thejacksonlaboratory.github.io/intro_cellprofiler_workshop/)
 [GitHub repository](https://github.com/TheJacksonLaboratory/intro_cellprofiler_workshop)

 ### Introduction to Fiji

+[Fiji](https://fiji.sc) is a distribution of the [ImageJ](https://imagej.net/software/imagej/) open-source software package for analyzing scientific images.
+This workshop covers the basic concepts of image analysis (e.g. pixels, bit-depth) and then key Fiji concepts including the GUI layout, scale bars, measurements, and stacks.
+Finally, selected analysis applications/workflows are demonstrated, including segmentation, colocalization, and tracking.

 [Workshop slide-deck](https://thejacksonlaboratory.github.io/fiji_workshops/IntroFiji.html)
 [GitHub repository](https://github.com/TheJacksonLaboratory/fiji_workshops)